3sidedcube/HybridKit/README.md

 Bridging between UIKit and SwiftUI.

-In summary, this package is nothing more than functionality that enables SwiftUI `View` to interface with its UIKit container view controllers via environment variables.
+This package is nothing more than functionality that enables a SwiftUI `View` to interface with its UIKit container view controllers via environment variables.
-The built-in `UIHostingController` does the real heavy lifting.
+The built-in [UIHostingController](https://developer.apple.com/documentation/swiftui/uihostingcontroller) does the real heavy lifting.

 ## Usage